Framework: GHSCI (Lancet 2022), WHO HEAT, DEFRA/EPA

 Indore

-8 points from grade D — reducing VRU fatality share from 42% to 29% would add 2 points toward this target
+11 points from grade D — reducing VRU fatality share from 42% to 29%, reducing fatalities from 18.3 to 10.2 per lakh, and expanding footpath coverage from 20% to 55% would add 7 points toward this target

-Transit stop density of 1.8 stops/km², compounded by only 3 km of dedicated cycle infrastructure
+Transit stop density of 1.8 stops/km², compounded by rail transit network at 6 km

 Recommendation